 Kukui Trail: Difficult

 For more on accessing these trails head to this post!

 Queens Bath is a myriad of ancient tide pools located in the town of Princeville, Kauai.
 There is a small hike to get to this natural wonder so it’s always secluded with little to no people.
 It’s very important to go when the tide is low otherwise the current will sweep you out to sea, it’s that rough.
 I dedicated an entire post to getting to Queens Bath.
 For more details on how to get to Queens Bath head here!

 Hanalei Bay + Pier

 Hanalei is the coolest and most charming town on the North Shore of the island known for its crescent-shaped bay, the pier, delicious food-trucks, the chicest shops, and the best of all — the mountainous backdrop of the Na Pali Coastline.
 Vogue named Hanalei the trendiest town in Hawaii and we couldn’t agree more with that accolade.

 Hanalei Food Trucks

-Most of the food trucks are only open 11am-2pm.
+Most of the food trucks are only open for lunch from 11am-2pm.
 So check times before you head there!

 Waterfalls in Kauai